 It takes a village to raise a child!

-Every term, series of information evenings are prepared for families to learn more about child development at large, educational research, the integrated curriculum and theory behind classroom practice.
+Every term, a series of information evenings are prepared for families to learn more about child development at large, educational research, the integrated curriculum and theory behind classroom practice.
 Each location prepares evenings specific to the parents of their own classes and topics that are available to all.

 Some example of the different topics:

-- The eight Intelligences
+- The glorious curriculum:

 - Character Development and the Learner Profile